Canon 1200D vs Sony A6300

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A6300 provides a better video resolution than the 1200D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 1200D vs Sony A6300

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A6300 has an electronic viewfinder (2359k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A6300 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A6300 has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Sony A6300 along with similar information for a selection of comparators.

 Connectivity comparison: Canon 1200D vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.